Child Care Services in Idaho 7/01/2014

 For Parents Needing Financial Assistance with Child Care Expenses (ICCP)

-- ICCP (Idaho Child Care Program) is the proper name to the child care expense assistance program administered by the Idaho Department of Health and Welfare.
+- ICCP (Idaho Child Care Program) is the proper name for the child care expense assistance program administered by the Idaho Department of Health and Welfare.

 - ICCP is for low-income, working families.